 In case, if the pooja unit is a cabinet on the wall, the backdrop inside the cabinet can have a yellow colour to provide a proper feel and look to the unit.

-But if it is a smaller room that has space just for 2-3 people to sit and offer prayer, a chandelier hanging from the center of the ceiling is a great idea.
+But if it is a smaller room that has space just for 2-3 people to sit and offer prayer, a chandelier hanging from the centre of the ceiling is a great idea.
 This chandelier will illuminate the entire space and also will offer a beautiful look to the pooja room.

 If you have a pooja unit, usually, there is no need for lights as the unit should be already inside any particular room.
 But lights also enhance the look of the place apart from offering illumination.
 Hence, you can install a focus light at the ceiling of the cabinet or also Diwali lights to offer a sparkling essence.